 The Aqua Biofilter is a unique biofiltration product integrated into our range of Aquaponics Home Systems, Floating Wetlands, Floating Reedbeds and Floating Habitat Islands.

 Inventor of the Aqua Biofilter, Tom Duncan, started his aquaponics social enterprise in 2000 for community gardens to optimise small urban spaces for food production.
 Tom's background in permaculture and environmental management led him to teach Permaculture Design Courses from 2002 onwards with the co-founder of Permaculture David Holmgren and other well known designers, specialists in Regenerative Agriculture (Regrarian) Darren Doherty, Permaculture Designer and Teacher John Champagne, whilst keeping in close contact with his teacher Geoff Lawton founder of the Permaculture Research Institute.
 Since 2000 Tom has been building aquaponics systems in largescale and small scale aquaculture systems across Australia and China.
 His projects include the largest aquaponics systems in the world, covering in some cases, hectares of aquaculture pond and lake with edible plants including rice and flower products including canna lily.
-Tom's creativity in large scale aquaponics aims to upcycle nutrients on a large scale for ecological, social and economic benefits.
-This experience led Tom to further refine his aquaponics home systems that incorporated all the accumulated knowledge and design smarts, into aquaponics home systems that utilise fish waste and produce food at a home micro-scale.
+Tom's creativity in deveoping large scale aquaponics system upcycling nutrients for ecological, social and economic benefits, led him to further refine his aquaponics home systems that incorporated all the accumulated knowledge and design smarts, into small scale aquaponics home systems that utilise fish waste and produce food at a home micro-scale.
 Tom believes growing food at home is one of the most important things people can do for the planet and their own health,by reconnecting to locally grown healthy food and community.
 The new Aqua Biofilter is an aquaponics home system that grows herbs, greens and vegetables year round in small urban spaces where an outdoor garden or community garden is not available, turning your kitchen benchtop, balcony or bench into an urban micro farm, reconnecting to your food

 Aquaponic floating wetlands pictured above was installed over severalhectares of aquaculture zone in Lake Taihu, China.
 The aquaculture was being impacted by stormwater and cross contamination with effluent, whilst fish waste led to ammonia build up and exacerbated algal blooms.
 Canna lily feature an edible rhizome with carbohydrates, whilst in the project below, wheat is grown in urban waterways and canals in a new residential area of Nanjing.
 Experimenting with food crops, wetland species, native sedges have led to in depth knowledge of plant - fish interactions, growth cycles and smart design principles to accelerate plant growth and purify water quickly.
 It should be noted that food suitable for human consumption must be grown in water that is pure, hygenic and with appropriate levels of nutrients.
 Experimental approaches to large scale aquaponics has yielded design insights that have been incorporated into unique aquaponics home systems that grow food safely in your home, by recycling fish nutrients to grow your herbs, salad greens, wheat grass year round.